Chickenstew/MiABSFD-NoTravelCostMod/README.md

 ## Todo Features

-- [ ] Make fast travel from Orth's layer selection not deplete anyhting
+- [ ] Make fast travel from Orth's layer selection not deplete anything
 - [ ] Make the info plates reflect no cost

 > [!WARNING]